kadukes/brick-submarine/README.md

 ## Part 2: Building the mechanics

 The mechanics of the submarine are made entirely of LEGO®.
-We do not provide detailed building instructions here.
+You can find an LDraw file and a parts list in the `resources/lego` directory.

-Interested readers can draw inspiration from the blog entries and videos.
-The blog also contains a complete parts list.
+Interested readers can draw further inspiration from the blog entries and videos.

 ## Part 3: Electronics